flutter/website/src/deployment/cd.md

 To create a new workflow in Xcode:

 1. Choose Product > Xcode Cloud > Create Workflow to open the Create Workflow sheet.

 2. Select the product (app) that the workflow should be attached to, then click the Next button.

 3. The next sheet displays an overview of the default workflow provided by Xcode, and can be customized by clicking the Edit Workflow button.

 #### Branch Changes

 By default Xcode suggests the Branch Changes condition that starts a new build for every change to your Git repository’s default branch.

 For your app's iOS variant, it's reasonable that you would want Xcode Cloud to trigger your workflow after you've made changes to your flutter packages, or modified either the Dart or iOS source files within the `lib\` and `ios\` directories.

-We recommended that you use the following Files and Folders conditions:
+You can use the following Files and Folders conditions:

 ![Xcode Workflow Branch Changes]({{site.url}}/assets/images/docs/releaseguide/xcode_workflow_branch_changes.png){:width="100%"}

 ### Next Build Number

 Xcode Cloud defaults the build number for new workflows to `1` and increments it per successful build.
 If you're using an existing app with a higher build number, You'll need to configure Xcode Cloud to use the correct build number for it's builds by simply specifying the `Next Build Number` in your iteration.

 Check out [Setting the next build number for Xcode Cloud builds][] for more information.

 [Android app signing steps]: {{site.url}}/deployment/android#signing-the-app
 [Appcircle]: https://appcircle.io/blog/guide-to-automated-mobile-ci-cd-for-flutter-projects-with-appcircle/